-If you are charged with a crime, it is important to understand the statutory penalties that apply.
+If you are charged with a crime in Florida, you should understand the statutory penalties that might apply.
 The statutory penalties refer to the minimum and maximum sentence the court can impose if you are convicted of the crime.

 - whether the crime is a felony or a misdemeanor;

 - the degree of the felony or misdemeanor charge;

-- any minimum or mandatory mandatory terms that apply to the charge; and
+- any minimum or mandatory maximum terms that apply to the charge; and

 - the guideline range that applies.